 For these actors, it’s not like Netflix just rocked up at their house with a six-pack saying, “Hey mate, we like your style, wanna be in our show?”
 So how did they do it?

 Vanessa Kirby talks about her experience auditioning for The Crown.
-Originally, she auditioned for a different role, and then heardnothing.
+Originally, she auditioned for a different role, and then heard nothing.
 Not long after, she was speaking with a friend who went in for the role of Margaret, who mentioned that they still hadn’t found the one.
-Kirby said, “that’s because it’s me!”
-She immediately called her agent, and told them they had to get her to read for Margaret, and 2 weeks later, she had the role.
+Then Kirby thought, “that’s because it’s me!”
+She immediately called her agent, and told them she had to go in for the role.
+Low and behold, 2 weeks later, she had the role.

 K.J Apa, the star of Riverdale, had first auditioned for casting director David Rapaport, after having just stepped off a 12 hour flight, with very little time to prepare.
 “I’d just come over from New Zealand, and Riverdale was my first audition,” said Apa.
 “So I remember going to the studio, auditioning with Dave, and it was kind of nothing.
 Nothing was really there, nothing happened.”
 Roberto Aguirre-Sacasa, the executive producer of Riverdale, decided to bring K.J. in again, stating that “K.J. read for us and he was immediately Archie Andrews.
 It was the right combination of earnestness and edge.
 And he played the guitar like a dream.”

 Apa was better prepared for his audition this time around, bringing his electric guitar with him.
-“There were a couple Southern people in the theater so I brang my guitar.
+“There were a couple Southern people in the theatre so I brung my guitar.
 I felt really confident after I played that song, because music comes really naturally to me and it’s always something I’ve been really passionate about.”

 Carmen Cuba, with two Emmy awards under her belt, spoke with Deadline about casting the hit Netflix series, Stranger Things.